justarrived/just-match-web/docs/README.md

 ```
 /*
-All components should implement OnInit.
+All components with Initialization needs should implement OnInit.
 No Initialization is allowed in the constructor and should instead be performed
 in ngOnInit.
 */